ubisoft/ubisoft-laforge-Poisson-Filters/README.md

 Note that we provide already computed filters in `.hlsi` and `.npz` formats accessible in `data/preprocess/filters`.
 To use them in your own applications you don't have to run anything!

-For example, filter values for solving the 3D Poisson pressure (inverse Poisson) corresponding to 100 Jacobi iterations are found here `data/preprocess/filters/single_poisson_D3_INVERSE_STANDARD_dx_0.9_itr_100.hlsli`.
+For example, filter values for solving the 3D Poisson pressure (inverse Poisson) corresponding to 100 Jacobi iterations and a cell size of `0.9` are found here `data/preprocess/filters/single_poisson_D3_INVERSE_STANDARD_dx_0.9_itr_100.hlsli`.

 You can also generate new filters with different paramteres than those available in the database.
 For details see the documentation.